Interpretable LLM Guardrails via Sparse Representation Steering: Experiments

-In this section, we analyze how the choice of insertion layer influences the steering performance.
-Specifically, we extract the steering vector for each layer with different steering methods and apply them during inference to evaluate their effectiveness.
-The results of are shown in Fig.~\ref{fig:layer_refusal}.
+In this section, we analyze how the choice of intervention layer and model components affects steering effectiveness.

+\textbf{Impact of Intervention Layers}.
+We sequentially extract steering vectors from each layer using our proposed \shortname~method and apply them individually during inference to evaluate their effectiveness.
+The results of different intervention layers are shown in Fig.~\ref{fig:effect_layer}.

-As shown in Fig.~\ref{fig:layer_refusal}, the steering effects of each method performed best in the middle layer of the network (nearly layers 8 to 13), while the effects decreased in either the shallower or deeper layers.
-This suggests that either traditional steering vectors or sparse representation steering vectors are more effectively influence the direction of model-generated content when inserted into the middle layers.
-Moreover, among the different steering methods, the proposed \shortname~ method shows the highest refusal rate towards malicious instruction on most layers, indicating that it is more effective in guiding the model to make accurate steering adjustments.
+Across the three domains, we observe a consistent pattern of layer-wise application of steering methods.
+Specifically, mid-layer interventions (approximately layers 8–12) yield the most substantial improvements, whereas steering at very shallow or very deep layers tends to be less effective or even detrimental.
+In safety domain, \shortname~achieves the highest gains, peaking around 1.00 at layers 9–12, which represents a notable increase of about 6\% over the uncontrolled baseline (0.94).
+CAA and SAE-TS follow closely, reaching a maximum of about 0.99, while ActAdd attains around 0.98 but declines in later layers.
+Other methods such as LAT and SAE-FS show moderate gains but remain consistently below \shortname.
+Moreover, similar trend emerges in fairness and truthfulness domains.

+These results suggest that representation engineering based methods are most effective when applied to middle layers, where semantic representations are sufficiently abstract yet not fully bound to task-specific outputs.
+In contrast, shallow layers lack semantic richness, and deep layers are tightly coupled with final predictions, making them less suitable for stable steering.
+Therefore, our findings recommend prioritizing mid-layer steering, with \shortname~providing the most robust and consistent benefits across domains.

+\textbf{Impact of Intervention Components}.
+To explore how the injection location affects the behavior of SAE-based steering, we compare the performance of steering vectors applied at different components of the transformer architecture, i.e., attention heads (ATT), MLP layers (MLP), and the residual stream (RES).
+For each component, we extract semantic steering vectors from a pretrained SAE at a fixed layer (i.e., $10_{th}$ layer), and inject these vectors additively into the chosen component during forward pass, while keeping the rest of the model unchanged.

+The results are shown in Tab.~\ref{tab:component}.
+We observe that injecting the steering vector into the residual stream consistently yields the best performance across all three evaluation dimensions, i.e., safety (1.000), fairness (0.965), and truthfulness (0.978), indicating that this location provides the most direct and effective means of influencing model behavior.
+Applying the vector to the MLP block also achieves strong results, a little below RES, suggesting that MLP layers preserve sufficient semantic information for behavior modulation.
+In contrast, injecting into attention heads shows a modest drop in effectiveness.

+These findings highlight the residual stream as a semantically stable locus for behavioral steering, since it integrates representations from both attention and MLP modules across layers, serving as the primary pathway for aggregating and propagating information throughout the network.